 Apply the wax to the orbital pad before you turn the buffer on, as these tools can be used on both the buffing stage and applying stage.
 Once wax is thoroughly spread over a single area of your vehicle, turn on the machine and allow it to gently glide and buff the wax.
 This will save you time and energy on the waxing process.

+- Traditional Wax: Used either as a paste, spray, or liquid, traditional wax is applied, left to dry, and wiped off.
 Wax paste is the hardest type of automotive wax.
 This provides a long-lasting finish preferred by many auto enthusiasts, but is also more difficult and time-consuming to apply.
 Spray wax is the easiest to apply, but may not offer the same long-lasting results of paste.
 Finally, liquid wax is a middle-ground option that doesn’t require as much effort as paste but still offers more longevity than spray.
-There are pros and cons to each type of wax, so discuss each option and top brands with a local AutoZone associate to find the best product for your vehicle.